 To give a press conference without limitation on subjects to ask and preparations of thoughts to answer, does not describe all what people want to say, also can be easy to make a slip of the tongue.
 When reporters quote words at the press conference, they may record them at their discretion, or extract them out or not in the context of the matter.
 To give a press conference without limiting questions, can win sympathy from journalists.
 Yet, journalism is a double-edged sword.
 When people want to promote something, the press can help spread it in a good way.
 The press can cause people to get hurt as it is said in Vietnamese, "journalists tell lies to earn money".
-In these days somewhere in the world, they can write fake news – not false news – to belittle or destroy an individual or a group.
+In the world today, journalists can be caught by writing fake news, slanted news and false news, in order to belittle or destroy an individual or a group.

 On a flight from Brazil back to Rome on July 29, 2013, the Times correspondent asked Pope Francis what he thought about the priest's homosexual affection.
 The Pope answered, "If a homosexual man looks for God and has good intentions, "Who am I to judge?"
 The reporter just asked what Pope Francis thought about a homosexual orientation, and Pope Francis only responded to the way he thought about a person with a homosexual orientation.
 The media did not ask him about homosexual acts and he did not respond to homosexual acts.
 Thus, when the press quoted him, "Who am I judge?" it makes readers think that he does not condemn homosexual acts or homosexual sin as condemned in the Bible (Gn.
 19; Lv.
 18:20; Lev.
 20:13; Mt 10: 15; Mt 20: 21-24; Rom 1: 26-28; 1Cor 6:9-10).